How to Become a Coach or Scout

 Most state high school athletic associations require coaches to be certified or at least complete mandatory education courses.

 Certification often requires coaches to be a minimum age (at least 18 years old) and be trained in cardiopulmonary resuscitation (CPR) and first aid.
 Some states also require coaches to attend classes related to sports safety and coaching fundamentals prior to becoming certified.
-For information of specific state coaching requirements, contact the state’s high school athletic association or visit the National Association of State Boards of Education.
+For information about specific state coaching requirements, contact the state’s high school athletic association or visit the National Association of State Boards of Education.

 Some schools may require coaches to have a teaching license and complete a background check.